1. Overview

 5. ‘TransportException: Cannot Execute Request on Any Known Server’

-While running Eureka server we often run into exceptions like:
+While running Eureka servers, we often run into exceptions like:

 com.netflix.discovery.shared.transport.TransportException: Cannot execute request on any known server

-• registerWithEureka: If we make this property as true then while the server starts the inbuilt client will try to register itself with the Eureka server.
+- registerWithEureka: If we set this property as true, then while the server starts, the inbuilt client will try to register itself with the Eureka server.

 Now when we start up the Eureka server, we don’t want to register the inbuilt client to configure itself with the server.

-If we mark the above properties as true (or don't configure them as they're true by default) while starting the server, the inbuilt client tries to register itself with the Eureka server and also tries to fetch registry which is not yet available.
+If we mark the above properties as true (or just don’t configure them, as they’re true by default), then while starting the server, the inbuilt client tries to register itself with the Eureka server and also tries to fetch the registry, which isn’t available yet.
 As a result, we get TransportException.

 So we should never configure these properties as true in the Eureka server applications.
-The correct settings that should be put in application.yml are given below:
+The correct settings that should be put in application.yml are:

 eureka: